-Now, the good news is that there are wonderful free remedies to help you get clear skin, that you probably already have ingredients for in your kitchen.
 There are also some excellent inexpensive products that can help.
-If you’re lucky, you might be able to get rid of it overnight (I’d suggest doing the Aspirin spot treatment followed up by a dab of the clay mask – or drying lotion if you have it) but acne can take a few days to clear up.
+If you’re lucky, you might be able to get rid of it overnight but keep in mind, acne usually takes a few days to clear up.

 While you might not be able to completely rid yourself of these inflamed little agitators overnight, with proper care they will start to go away sooner rather than later, and with regular maintenance you can keep them away for good.